Vaginal delivery - discharge

 You can start sexual activity around 6 weeks after delivery, if the discharge or lochia has stopped.

 Women who breastfeed may have a lower sex drive than normal, along with vaginal dryness and pain with intercourse.
 This is because breastfeeding lowers hormone levels.
-The same drop in hormones usually prevents your menstrual period from returning for many months.
+The same drop in hormones most often prevents your menstrual period from returning for many months.

 During this time, use a lubricant and practice gentle sex.
 If sex is still difficult, talk with your provider.
 Your provider may recommend a hormone cream that can reduce your symptoms.
 These changes in your body are temporary.
 After you are done breastfeeding and your menstrual cycle returns, your sex drive and function should return to normal.